dbaudio-soundscape/db-Soundscape-DAW-Plugins/README.md

 ### Known Issues

-#### Automation envelopes can only be recorded when the Plug-in's GUI window is open.
+#### Reaper: Automation envelopes can only be recorded when the Plug-in's GUI window is open.

-* This issue seems to be specific to Reaper.
 * The only current workaround is to leave all Plug-in windows open when recording envelopes.

+#### Avid S6L: Input and Mapping do not change reliably when loading showfiles or snapshots.

+* This can occur when only Input or Mapping have changed, but all other parameters (such as X/Y, Spread, etc.) in the showfile or snapshot being loaded are identical to the current values.
+* When storing a showfile or snapshot after having only changed the Input or Mapping, nudge one of the other parameters to ensure that a change is registered when loading it later.